-Mitered corners are super easy to construct and they make such a difference in the presentation of handmade items.
+Mitering fabric is actually quite easy to construct and they can make such a difference in the presentation of a handmade item.

 Of course, that folding technique works fine but I think a mitered corner is even better.